cccbr/runningatower/content/docs/110-rope-route/index.md

 Figure 6 shows the rope guide at St Mary Redcliffe, Bristol.
 This carries bosses for all 14 bells.
 Note the solid construction, which minimises movement and rope noise.

-In contrast, the title picture shows the rope guide at Leonard Stanley, Glos – a ground floor ring, rung from the centre of the church.
+In contrast, the Title Picture shows the rope guide at Leonard Stanley, Glos – a ground floor ring, rung from the centre of the church.
 The rolled steel frame is suspended on rods, braced laterally with series of wires.
 It is reported to perform very well.

 The height of the rope guide should be such that, when the Tenor bell is set at back stroke, the lower half of the sally is in the guide.
 But note that one of the reasons for fitting a guide is to assist the handling of smaller bells, which may be ‘flighty’.
 So, rope guides may be fitted on the front bells only.